 What if the look of leather is essential, but you aren’t comfortable wearing an animal product?
-Fortunately, certain manufacturers with their finger on the pulse have introduced a range of vegan-friendly motorcycle riding gear.
+Fortunately, certain manufacturers with their fingers on the pulse have introduced a range of vegan-friendly motorcycle riding gear.

 We aren’t talking about faux leather, leather-look, or PVC motorcycle jackets.
 These are fashion garments, all of which have the abrasion resistance of thinly sliced salami.

 Although the choice of motorcycle-specific jackets is far from extensive, a few products out there do fit the bill.

 According to the manufacturers, the material is ‘waxed heritage coated canvas.’
 The ‘vintage finish continues to evolve,’ which is an alternative way of saying it looks better with age, similar to genuine leather.
 It comes with D30 elbow shoulder, and back armor, which is British-made, military-grade, and shock-absorbing padding.

-It stands to reason that in order maintain your leather’s quality and protective properties, as well as ensuring it remains supple, it’s going to need maintenance.
+It stands to reason that in order to maintain your leather’s quality and protective properties, as well as ensuring it remains supple, it’s going to need maintenance.

 For routine cleaning and bug removal, do a light wash with warm soapy water.
 Once the leather has dried naturally, apply a leather feeding lotion.
 Lastly, rub in a waterproofing solution.
 Tackle small areas at a time and pay particular attention to areas around zippers and seams.

 If you’re a leather lover and you enjoy riding through the winter, you may have considered whether it’s possible to find a heated leather jacket.
 Unfortunately, it wasn’t possible to track down any such beast, as heated motorcycle jackets tend to be textile-based.

 Heated vests and liners, however, are readily available and are ideal for wearing under the jacket.
 These either have a power supply in the form of batteries or, more commonly, a plug for your bike’s power outlet.